team-eternity/eternity/docs/readme.txt

     IMPORTANT: . and .. are not supported.

   * Fixed Heretic pods to act properly.
 For this, new flags have been added:
     MONSTERPASS, LOWAIMPRIO, STICKYCARRY, SETTARGETONDEATH, SLIDEOVERTHINGS.
+See
-    See the wiki for details.
+    the wiki for details.

   * Added "damagemod" thing property, which allows damage randomization.
 Thanks to Xaser for the addition!

   * Added damagefactor.remove and cleardamagefactors to thingtype and thingdelta to be able to remove them from the list.

   * Added the +Skill5Fast prefix flag for non-Decorate frame and framedelta definitions.

-  * Allowed 0-tic initial states if the states are DECORATE, and don't have their duration modified—or aren't made the spawnstate of a thing—by dehacked.
+  * Allowed 0-tic initial states if the states are DECORATE, and don't have their duration modified—or aren't made the spawnstate of a thing—by DeHackEd.

   * Added the offset(,) Decorate state specifier which exists in ZDoom and is used to set the misc1 and misc2 flags, which are also capable of setting weapon coordinates.

     Eternity is also capable of interpolation when using offset().
 By default it's disabled, but you can enable it by using the "interpolate" specifier as a third argument, for example: offset(1, 32, interpolate).
 When inheriting via the Decorate syntax and reapplying offset(), interpolation will be disabled again unless you specify it again.

     For the standard "frame" EDF section, you can use the +|-interpolate specifier to add or remove the flag.

   * Added the DOOMWEAPONOFFSET gameproperties flag which is already enabled for DOOM (solely for Dehacked and past EDF mod compatibility) and enables the less intuitive DOOM rule on when offsets have effect.
 Otherwise the better Hexen rule applies.

   * A_Nailbomb codepointer is now fully customizable.